Police: Manchester man fired at officer, landlord

-MANCHESTER, Iowa — Police said a Manchester man fired a “deadly weapon” at an officer and his landlord this morning when they attempted to enter the man’s residence.
+MANCHESTER, Iowa — Police said a Manchester man fired a “deadly weapon” at an officer and his landlord Thursday morning when they attempted to enter the man’s residence.

 The officer, identified in a press release as Capt.
 Rick Carnicle, exchanged gunfire with the man, identified as Kenneth W. Noble, 33, the release stated.
 No one was injured.